 Students in any ASD program track are eligible to apply for admission into the Graduate Certificate Program in Applied Behavior Analysis.
 Completion of the Graduate Certificate Program requires three (3) additional courses for students in any of the ASD tracks.
 The Behavior Analyst Certification Board, Inc.® has approved the course sequence as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst Examination®.
 Applicants will have to meet additional requirements to qualify.
 Visit the ABA program page for more information.

-For more informatoin about applying to the program please contact the graduate secretary Missy Davis (firstname.lastname@example.org) or, to learn more about the program, contact our M.A. coordinator Erin Hamilton email@example.com.
+For more information about applying to the program, please contact the Program Assistant Missy Davis firstname.lastname@example.org.
+To learn more about the program, contact our M.A. coordinator Erin Hamilton at email@example.com.

 CEP 801A: Collaboration and Consultation in Special Education